Fewer exams, assessments in schools to reduce emphasis on academic results: MOE

 READ: MOE will continue to ‘dial back overemphasis’ on exam results

 This will also encourage teachers to explore more optimal ways of teaching, he said.
-For example, with an additional three weeks of curriculum time every two years, they could do a school camp, or have more Co-Curricular Activities (CCAs).
+For example, with an additional three weeks of curriculum time every two years, they could do a school camp, or have enrichment workshops.

 “On the ground, teachers are on a high-speed train ... rushing, assessments, and preparing the students for exams,” he said.
 “I think it’s time to take a pause.”